dfinity/sns-kongswap-adaptor/DEX.md

 # What is a DEX?

 A Decentralized EXchange (DEX) is a smart contract that enables users to trade tokens without relying on a centralized intermediary.
 Instead, trades are executed directly on-chain through liquidity pools.
+Users willing to trade can sell their tokens of interest in return for another token.

-# Liquidity Pool (LP)
+# Liquidity Pool

 Each DEX consists of one or more liquidity pools.
 A pool typically holds two tokens (say, $T_0$ and $T_1$).
-In an ideal world, there would be a pool for every possible token pair.
 Role of the users interacting with a liquidity pool can be:

 1. Liquidity Providers (LPs): Users who deposit tokens into pools are called liquidity providers.